-2019/20 £'000 2018/19 £'000
+2020/21 £'000 2019/20 £'000

-Balance at 1st April 75,993 35,320
+Balance at 1st April 68,068 75,993

-Additions - construction 534 43,126
+Additions - construction 367 534

-Reclassifications (to) / from Property, Plant and Equipment 58 (80)
+Reclassifications (to) / from Property, Plant and Equipment - 58

-Net gains / (losses) for the period included in the surplus or deficit on the provision of services resulting from changes in fair value (8,517) (2,373)
+Net gains / (losses) for the period included in the surplus or deficit on the provision of services resulting from changes in fair value (1,997) (8,517)

-Balance at 31st March 68,068 75,993
+Balance at 31st March 66,438 68,068

 The fair value of the investment property is reviewed and re-measured annually as necessary at the balance sheet date.
-All properties (with the exception of shops revalued internally in 2019 and 2020) were revalued in 2019/20 by an external valuer, in accordance with the methodologies and bases of estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
+All properties were revalued in 2020/21 by both internal and an external valuers, in accordance with the methodologies and bases of estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.

 The valuations have been based where possible on a market approach using current market conditions, recent sale prices and other relevant information for similar assets in the local area.
 In these cases, where existing rents have been capitalised, the yield has been obtained by using market knowledge and evidence.
-The level of observable inputs is therefore significant, leading to £52.75 million of the value of the properties at 31st March 2020 being categorised at Level 2 in the fair value hierarchy.
+The level of observable inputs is therefore significant, leading to £52.063 million of the value of the properties at 31st March 2021 being categorised at Level 2 in the fair value hierarchy.

-The remaining valuation of £15.3 million has been based on an income approach using a discount rate, which are significant unobservable inputs, so have been categorised at level 3 in the fair value hierarchy.
+The remaining valuation of £14.375 million has been based on an income approach using a discount rate, which are significant unobservable inputs, so have been categorised at level 3 in the fair value hierarchy.

 Such valuations are therefore sensitive to significant changes in rental income and in the discount rate used.